salu133445/muspy/doc/source/example.rst

 Example Music Object
 ====================

-Here is an example of a Music object stored in YAML format.
+Here is an example of a Music object in YAML format.

 .. code-block:: yaml